 Typically what we do: shoot and edit

-For budgets up to $10k, usually that means documentary-style corporate profiles, event videos, behind-the-scenes videos or simple product videos: no script, no actors, no stages/locations are needed from us.
-We’ve certainly made videos for under $10k where we’ve provided one or more of those items but the point is – expectations need to align with reality.
-We can’t create a video equivalent in quality to the $190 million CGI movie Pacific Rim with a $7k budget (we’ve actually been asked to do that, for that budget!).
+For budgets from $1k to $10k, usually that means documentary-style corporate profiles, simple tutorials, event videos, behind-the-scenes videos or simple product videos.
+Either no script, no actors or no stages/locations are needed from us or just one or two of those items may be needed from us.
+Generally, a large scale production cannot be provided in the $1k to $10k range.
+We can’t create a video equivalent in quality to the $190 million CGI movie Pacific Rim with a $7k budget (we’ve actually been asked to do that, for that budget!)

 Examples in this price range:

 Typically what we do: research, conceptualize, write, direct, produce, cast actors, scout and secure locations and/or stages, get filming permits, shoot, edit, provide graphics and animation.